feature-hub/feature-hub/README.md

 (e.g. Vue.js, Angular, Web Components).

 In fact, the [`@feature-hub/core`][core-pkg] package is totally independent of React.
-It could be used to build an end-to-end solution with any other frontend technology.
+It could be used to create an end-to-end solution with any other frontend technology.

 **This software is in active development and is subject to potentially breaking